-Legal Translations of FCPA Compliance Handbooks and Other Training Materials
+Legal Translations of FCPA Handbooks

 There’s a growing demand for the FCPA document translation services.
 A few days ago it was announced that the 2028 Olympic games would be held in Los Angeles.
 The last time Los Angeles hosted the Olympics was back in 1984.
 Yet, even more significant, is the fact that the overarching contract between Los Angeles and the International Olympic Committee includes an anti-corruption provision – the first of its kind in Olympic history.
 Los Angeles, as the host city, will have a contractual obligation to prevent corruption.